mendersoftware/mender/Documentation/update-modules-v3-file-api.md

   execute at all

-`ArtifactFailure` can be used to perform any reverts or cleanups that need to be done when an artifact install has failed.
+`ArtifactFailure` can be used to perform any reverts or cleanups that need to be done when an Artifact install has failed.
 For example the update module may undo a data migration step that was done before or during the install.